GavinCoded/fedora-workstation-setup/README.md

 - utilities (bitwarden, mullvad vpn, htop, fastfetch, lxrandr, obs)
 - gaming tools (bottles, lutris, wine, winetricks)
 - crypto (exodus wallet)
+- and more! too lazy to list look at the src if you care

 ## how to use